Cecilia8989/pands-problem-sheet/README.md

 ````
 Funciont that:
    1. open the file in read mode
-   2. read file contents into variable
+   2. enter the file contents into a variable
    3. count the occurence in the the file of the variable letter
    4. return this count